Fusion-Lightguns/Fusion-Phaser/README.md

      - Fusion Phaser is a custom designed gun.

      - More buttons than most.
-Will have a dpad/joystick & 5 buttons, including trigger .
+Will have 5 buttons, including trigger .

      - Open source codes and designs.
 Wanna build yourself do it lol .